MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-enhance.md

 * For new projects, you can install the [C++/WinRT Visual Studio Extension (VSIX)](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) and use one of the C++/WinRT project templates included in that extension.
 * For existing projects, you can install the [Microsoft.Windows.CppWinRT](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/) NuGet package in the project.

-For more details about these options, see [this article](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).
+For more details about these options, see [Visual Studio support for C++/WinRT, and the VSIX](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).

 ## Add Windows 10 experiences